NBISweden/workshop-reproducible-research/docs/docker.md

 4. If you are using the Linux Bash Shell on Windows, you might need to enable integration with the Linux app you installed.
-Right-click on the Docker whale icon in the task bar and select "Settings".
-Choose "Resources" and "WPS integration".
-Enable integration with the Linux app you installed and click "Apply & Restart".
+Right-click on the Docker whale icon in the task bar and select Settings.
+Choose Resources and WPS integration.
+Enable integration with the Linux app you installed and click Apply & Restart.
 Restart also your Linux app.

 On Windows 7 we will instead use Docker Toolbox, which is available at [docker.com](https://docs.docker.com/toolbox/toolbox_install_windows/).
 Select